dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

 ### [Astrology, Commerce, Agriculture and Architecture](#astrology-commerce-agriculture-and-architecture)

-Perhaps the most constant set of signs in the semiotic sense, astrology was the only strata of phenomena found to be completely constant to pre-historic man.
+Perhaps the most constant set of signs in the semiotic sense, astrology was the only (stratum) of phenomena found to be completely constant to pre-historic man.
 The weather was seasonal and varied.
 Children were born young and died before old age.
 Previous generations left their mark, but it faded fast.
 Stories and myths